oliviawestmacottssw/SSW.Rules.Content/rules/pre-production---do-you-define-the-level-of-quality-up-front-gold-vs-silver/rule.md

 ---

 Aligning expectations with stakeholders is key to success, especially for creative content where the outcome is very variable.
-Make sure you define what kinds of videos need what quality level.​​
+Make sure you define what kinds of videos need what quality level.

-### ​​​Gold​
+### Gold

 **Definition **